-Standing Out In 2023: Photographer Edition
+Standing Out: Photographer Edition

 With the continuous and massive rise of social media and smartphone photography, it's become increasingly difficult to stand out from the competition.
 But fuck all that noise because I'm going to share some quick insights on how to overcome a variety of struggles we face in this chaotic world of social media and photography.
 Some of the topics I am not going to go in on today are the obvious ones… having a strong portfolio, mastering a particular style, participating in Tiktok trends, blah blah blah.
 You can read about those everywhere.
 For now, lock in and let’s explore what I think are today’s challenges and what you can do to overcome them.